GFDRR/opendri-website/wp-content/plugins/stop-user-enumeration/readme.txt

-=== Fullworks WP VPS Security ===
+=== Stop User Enumeration ===
 Contributors: fullworks
 Tags: User Enumeration, Security, WPSCAN, fail2ban, Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4EMTVFMKXRRYY Requires at least: 3.4
+Requires PHP: 5.3
-Tested up to: 4.8.1
+Tested up to: 4.9
-Stable tag: 1.3.12
+Stable tag: 1.3.14
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Secure your site against hacking attacks such as User Enumeration == Description ==
+Helps secure your site against hacking attacks through detecting  User Enumeration

-Fullworks WP VPS Security is plugin built to help protect VPS and Dedicated Servver installations of WordPress, butr also can be used happily on Shared Hosting accounts.

-The primary feature is Stop User Enumeration, a feature that detects your WordPress usernames from being enumerated by hackers.
+== Description ==

+Stop User Enumeration is a security plugin designed to detect and prevent hackers scanning your site for user names.

 User Enumeration is a type of attack where nefarious parties can probe your website to discover your login name.
 This is often a pre-cursor to brute-force password attacks.
 Stop User Enumeration helps block this attack and even allows you to log IPs launching these attacks to block further attacks in the future.

-As the attack IP is logged you can use (optional additional configuration) fail2ban to block the attack directly at your server's firewall, a very powerful solution for VPS owners to stop brute force attacks as well as DDoS attacks.
+If you are on a VPS or dedicated server, as the attack IP is logged, you can use (optional additional configuration) fail2ban to block the attack directly at your server's firewall, a very powerful solution for VPS owners to stop brute force attacks as well as DDoS attacks.

+If you don't have access to install fail2ban ( e.g. on a Shared Host ) you can still use this plugin.
+To make it more effective, you can also install [Fullworks Firewall](https://en-gb.wordpress.org/plugins/fullworks-firewall/), which will work in a similar way to fail2ban but on your WordPress site.

 Since WordPress 4.5 user data can also be obtained by API calls without logging in, this is a WordPress feature, but if you don't need it to get user data, this plugin will restrict and log that too.